 10.4.19 First Year Experience Advisory (integrated into ILSOC)

 The UNC Asheville Institutional Review Board (IRB) is charged by the University with reviewing all University activities involving human research subjects, according to the Department of Health and Human Service’s Code of Federal Regulations (CFR) for the Protection of Human Subjects (45 CFR 46), in order to safeguard the welfare and rights of research participants.
 The UNC Asheville policy on human subjects applies to all faculty, student, and staff research involving human subjects, regardless of funding source.
 The UNC Asheville IRB reviews behavioral research protocols; investigators wishing to conduct invasive biomedical research activities should seek approval from an external IRB certified for such review.

 Membership of the IRB conforms to federal guidelines (45 CFR 46.107).

-- 6 voting members and 3 alternates, approved by the Provost, in consultation with existing IRB members and FWDC.
+- 6 voting members and 3 alternates, selected by the FWDC in consultation with teh Provost and VCAA and the existing IRB chair.
 Faculty members serve staggered three-year terms which may be renewed, while the community representative serves a one-year term which may be renewed.